haebin827/TechStacks-springboot/README.md

 ### Months 2 ~: Web-Based System with Spring Boot
 - **Objective**: Migrate to a web-based platform.
-- **Key Tasks**: Integrate the Spring Framework, develop RESTful APIs, implement a web UI with Thymeleaf, and enhance user management.
+- **Key Tasks**
+1. **Spring Framework Integration**: Incorporate Spring Boot to build the core application structure.
+2. **Develop RESTful APIs**: Implement RESTful services to enable client-server interactions and facilitate data exchange.
+3. **Web UI with Thymeleaf**: Use Thymeleaf to design dynamic web pages, enhancing the overall user experience.
+4. **Enhance User Management**: Provide secure user authentication, role-based access control, and user profile management.
+5. **Persistence with Hibernate**: Implement persistence using Hibernate as the JPA provider to handle ORM (Object-Relational Mapping) efficiently, providing database operations such as CRUD functionalities, lazy loading, and transaction management for scalable and robust data storage.
 ---

 ## Scope and Function